sh78/sh78.github.io/_posts/2018-06-15-a-testament-to-my-2010-macbook-pro.md

    write a site survey and advance for a (fictional) week-long visit by a meat industry executive with some unknown enemies (sideways!).
 No issues 2 and a half years in with a shiny new display.
-   ![Hesap on a table with scattered papers and a radio, with markdown on the screen.](/assets/images/hesap-bodyguard-school.jpg)
+   {% include image.html alt='Hesap on a table with scattered papers and a radio, with markdown on the screen.' src='/assets/images/hesap-bodyguard-school.jpg' %}
 5. **<time datetime="2014">2014</time>** Throughout most of 2014, I was the director of computation for a startup that did video production in Kathmandu, Nepal.
 We had a Mac Mini as our office server, running VPN, AFP, Bit Torrent